aj-tss/Test_App/README.md

 		Unique identifier for every single commit in a Git repository.
 		Generated using SHA-1; 40-char string of hexadecimal therefore, *git log

 - Relative refs:
 		    Moving upwards one commit at a time with ^ Moving upwards a number of times with ~<num>

-		    eg:
-		    git checkout C3 -> move to commit C3
-		    git checkout HEAD^ -> check the parent git checkout HEAD^ -> Checl C3's grandparent
-		    "~" operator - to move a lot of levels up in the commit tree by taking a trailing number
-		    eg: git checkout HEAD~4

 - Branch Forcing:
 		-f can be used to directly reassign a branch to a commit